georgalis/pub/know/ProOps/resource.md

 * [framework](framework/framework.md) : The Proceeding Operations (ProOps) Framework, a template for lean quality, minimal controls for operational standards.
 * production : The operations around delivering the fully developed, qualified product to the customer.
 * development : The operations around defining product, process, controls and delivery.
+* configuration management : A collection of activities focused on establishing and maintaining the integrity of information technology products and information systems, through control of processes for initializing, changing, and monitoring the configurations of those products and systems throughout the system development life cycle.
+Source: NIST SP 800-53 Rev 4

 ## Acronym